opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--vm-kernel-path**=PATH
   Set path to the kernel used to boot the container virtual machine.

+**--vm-kernel-parameters**=""
+  Specifies an array of parameters to pass to the kernel.

 **--windows-devices**=[]
   Specifies devices that MUST be available in the container.